DigitalClef/Calculator/README.md

 # Calculator

 This is my calculator website.
 I utilized click and keyboard event listeners to manipulate the DOM.
-The interface relies havily on CSS Grid.
+The interface relies heavily on CSS Grid.